“Senescence is the gradual deterioration of functional characteristics with age.”

 The ageing process, on the whole, can be classified into three groups:

 Consequences of Responses – Integrative

 As cells age, they enter into a state of senescence.
 They do not support the tissues or divide, instead, generate chemicals which have the potential to encourage nearby cells to enter into senescence.

 They pose a threat as they can cause cancers, damage tissues and degrade their functionality, increase chronic inflammation etc.

 Senescent cells destroy themselves through a process called apoptosis causing them to get eliminated by the immune system.
 With age, however, our immune system weakens and is unable to eliminate all these senescent cells which get accumulated over a period of time.
 Hence senescent cells are key in the progression of ageing as they cause inflammation and destroy surrounding body tissues.

-Senescent cells secrete pro-inflammatory chemokines, cytokines and matrix proteases resulting in the formation of SASP (Senescence-associated secretory phenotype).
+Senescent cells secrete proinflammatory chemokines, cytokines and matrix proteases resulting in the formation of SASP (Senescence-associated secretory phenotype).
 SASP is known to contribute to cancer and the ageing process, and hence, the use of senolytics is the proposed method to combat senescence.
-Senolytics is a drug which focuses on the destruction of senescent cells- which are seemingly resistant to death.
+Senolytics are a class of drugs which focus on the destruction of the senescent cells which are seemingly resistant to death.

-Senolytics has also reduced the mortality from cardiovascular diseases, it is used in the treatment of atherosclerosis, in the treatment of diabetes type 2 and osteoarthritis.
+Senolytics have also reduced mortality from cardiovascular diseases, and it is used for the treatment of Atherosclerosis, Diabetes type-2 and Osteoarthritis.